sparky0520/go_quant_deribit_assignment/README.md

+_This is the official submission for **GoQuant** assignment by Darsh Jain._

 # http.cpp

-Making HTTP Requests using C++ on the deribit api to make transactions on the deribit test network.
+Making HTTP requests using C++ on the deribit api to make transactions on the deribit test network.

 ### dependencies installation - Linux